Su Nuraxi (Barumini): Village

 A village, intended to accommodate the surrounding population, was built around the Nuraghe in the Late Bronze Age.
-The many phases of life in the village render it impossible to establish the number of huts in one phase, the number of huts varied from forty to two hundreds, so the population ranged from 100 to 1000 inhabitants and the settlement was built on a circular plan with large boulders covered with dry stone walls and conical roofs made of wood and branches.
+The many phases of life in the village render it impossible to establish the number of huts in one phase, the number of huts varied from forty to two hundred, so the population ranged from 100 to 1000 inhabitants and the settlement was built on a circular plan with large boulders covered with dry stone walls and conical roofs made of wood and branches.
 Though the huts were structured in a single unit in more remote periods, there was a later, more prevalent tendency to subdivide housing into individual units.
 Of the huts found, the most significant appear to have been reserved for meetings of the local leaders.
 These huts were larger and more complex in structure, and the hut reserved for the inhabitants' meetings contained symbols of the deities worshiped by locals.
 Other rooms have been identified as workshops, kitchens, and agricultural processing centres.
 During the 9-8th century BC a sewerage system was built along with a paved square and streets.

 During the sixth century BCE, the buildings were destroyed and subsequently restored by Carthage before being occupied by the Romans.
 They were eventually completely abandoned.

 The nuraghe and the village were strategically connected to the system of other Nuraghes, such as the polylobate nuraghe found beneath the fifteenth-century Palazzo Zapata in the village of Barumini.